Deep Review

 Preis-Vergleich Chart

 We built a latency profiler for AI workflows.
 Most slowness comes from orchestration and retrieval, not model inference.
 Here's how to find and fix it.
 Founders build AI workflows that technically work but are too slow for real-world use, and don't know how to diagnose the bottleneck.
-You've probably felt it: a chatbot that takes 8 seconds to respond, a document processor that crawls through files, an automation that should run in parallel but doesn't.
+You're not shipping a feature anymore—you're shipping a system.
+And most systems are secretly broken.

 Why This Is Actually Your Problem